emilyrlong/oddy-test/README.md

 # oddy-test

+# Note:
+## This repository includes version 1 of an Oddy Test Corrosion Detection model, but this repository is not being actively maintained.
+Tensorflow has deprecated the object detection packages, and more testing has been conducted on the model, so necessary research is being undergone to create the next version.
+For more information, please contact the co-authors from the Met museum or UCL.

 ## Convolutional Neural Network to Detect Corrosion in Oddy Tests

 This GitHub repository contains materials from the above paper.
 This research was completed as a part of my dissertation in the UCL Data Science for Cultural Heritage MSc programme.